fdgbt/42_Corewar/README.md

 - 42 Event: Corewar Championship 2017 https://www.youtube.com/watch?v=A8DPfQL3uO0

 ## Expected Result
+The main goal of this project is to faithfully reproduce the behavior of the "master" virtual machine (corewar).
+This "master" virtual machine is available in the "vm_champs" folder.

+The second goal of this project is to faithfully reproduce the behavior of the "master" assembler (asm).
+This "master" assembler is also available in the "vm_champs" folder.

+The third goal is to create a new champion ("zkiller"), his only prerequisite is to beat the "Zork" champion.
+All available champions are located in the "vm_champs/champs" folder.

+The last objective is to create a beautiful visualiser to display the fights in a (relatively) human-understandable way.
+Usually the visualiser is part of the virtual machine, but in our case it is external as it has been designed with "Python".

 ## Install
 Create or update the "corewar" and "asm" programs from sources.